-If you’re a homeowner in Bend, OR, or the surrounding region, call the experts at Blankenship Garage Doors for all of your garage door panel repair and replacement needs.
+If you’re a homeowner in Central Oregon, or the surrounding region, call the experts at Blankenship Garage Doors for all of your garage door panel repair and replacement needs.
 Our highly trained and experienced technicians can quickly and easily perform repairs that will prolong the lifespan of your door, ensure safe long-term use and improve the appearance of your home.
 Call us today at 541-383-2658 to learn more or complete our online estimate form to request a free service quote.

 Do I Need Insulated Garage Doors in Oregon?

 Oregon is one of the most scenic and temperate locations in the country to call home.
 But with such ideal temperatures and weather conditions, do local homeowners need to invest in additional energy efficiency products and upgrades?

 One of the main reasons why homeowners are encouraged to check out insulated garage doors is for improving energy efficiency during variable climates.
 And while Oregon temperatures are rarely extreme with blistering heat waves or freezing conditions, average temperatures throughout the state can reach above 80 degrees or dip into the 20s.
 During these temperature shifts, you’ll want to ensure your indoor environments are comfortable.